Union Delegate Training Level Two: Schools (TUT)

 About the course

-This new two-day course has been created for experienced delegates.
-If you have previously completed Union Representative Training Level One, Women's Contact Officer Level One or our previous Union Representative Level Two course, we invite you to apply to attend this new event.
+This two-day course has been created for experienced delegates.
+If you have previously completed Union Representative Training Level One, Women's Contact Officer Level One or our previous Union Representative Level Two course, we invite you to apply to attend this event.

 Please note: SSTUWA may fund travel and accommodation expenses for currently elected delegates outside the metropolitan area.
 Each regional application will be assessed by the Education and Training Coordinator for funding approval.

 On completion of the course Union Representatives will have:

 - Explored leadership practices to assist them to empower, engage and recruit members.

 - An understanding of the legal principles and rights of members to consult and/or be consulted.

 - Participated in scenarios to practice skills and develop strategies in negotiation.